andeevosters/kickstarter-analysis/README.md

 ## Analysis and Challenges
 We first wanted to assess outcomes by things like seasonal trends over the course of a 12-month timeframe, for example, to see if there are months that have a particularly high or low chance toward success.
-Next, we wanted to see how the campaign outcomes compared and contrasted by fundraising goal, to learn if there is a formula for a successful financial goal.
-Below is each step in more detail.
+We also wanted to see how the campaign outcomes compared and contrasted by fundraising goal, to learn if there is a formula for a successful financial goal.
+Below describes each step in more detail.

 ### Analysis of Outcomes Based on Launch Date